 This customer in the pharmaceuticals space provides a GxP compliant SaaS platform on the AWS cloud, collecting adverse reaction data for a number of household names in the drugs industry.
 We’ve worked with them since 2012, initially building an on-premises platform before migrating this workload to AWS

-The customer was developing a new tool for pharmaceutical companies to collect data from doctors and patients on adverse reactions to their drugs.
+In 2012, the customer was developing a new tool for pharmaceutical companies to collect data from doctors and patients on adverse reactions to their drugs.
 Having worked in the industry, the founding team knew that showing compliance was far more than just ticking boxes.
 The industry’s GxP best practice guidelines were open to interpretation, and everything needed to be thoroughly documented, secured and controlled.
 It was complex.

-As the company has evolved, we’ve provided continuity of knowledge and engineering as and when needed.
+As the customer’s company has evolved, we’ve provided continuity of knowledge and engineering as and when needed.
 Once the application was launched we advised on hiring a permanent team, and we continue to maintain their infrastructure.

 In future we intend to leverage containerisation and serverless to further reduce cost.
 Being able to run a new tenant at a lower cost will open up new sales opportunities for the customer’s business.